davidjbradshaw/iframe-resizer/README.md

 ### @iframe-resizer/parent

-The page package sets up an iframe for automatic content resizing.
+The parent page package sets up an iframe for automatic content resizing.
 Their are versions of this package for several popular libraries and frameworks (see below).

 ### @iframe-resizer/child